elixir-sqlite/ecto_sqlite3/README.md

 that would be resiliant to power outages and still maintain some state that `ets` can not afford.

-## TODO

-- [ ] Setting up a way for testing to be sandboxed for applications to test without fear of tests leaking into other tests.

 ## Under The Hood

 We are using the Dirty NIF scheduler to execute the sqlite calls.
 The rationale behind this is that maintaining each sqlite's connection command pool is complicated and error prone.

 ## Contributing